E39 M5 / Z8 Vanos

 Solenoid Testing and Repair

 Having solenoid issues?
 Send us your solenoid board and we can test and replace individual solenoids with a quality replacement saving you the cost of a full replacement pack.
-Call or email for more information.
+We can also replace broken connectors and wires, fix damaged boards, and replace missing diodes at a very reasonable price.

 Send your solenoids to us at the address on our contact page.
-When sending your solenoids in for repair, please include your contact information in the box and we will contact you once they arrive.
+When sending your solenoids in for repair, please include your information in the box and we will contact you with an estimate once they arrive.

-The newer covers use a set screw to firmly hold each solenoid in it's piston bore, reducing vibration issues and prolonging the life of the solenoid.
-A great upgrade when doing the O-ring kit.
+The updated covers use a set screw to firmly hold each solenoid in it's piston bore, reducing vibration issues and prolonging the life of the solenoid.
+A great upgrade for early models when doing the O-ring kit.
 Sold individually, price includes new cover gasket.

 Price: $100 each